worldofnick/LocalBeats/README.md

 - Create TypeScript models for Event, Profile, and Biiking
 - Designed UI for Profile, Event, and Bookings
 - Angular Services to interact with backend API
-- Help Brandon develp and design the logic and UI for creating, accepting, and declining a booking request.
+- Help Brandon develop and design the logic and UI for creating, accepting, and declining a booking request.

 ## Future Features Backlog
 1. Advanced Authentication